nicolas17/mapillary_apidoc/source/includes/_im.md

 }
 ```

-Create a complain on an image.
+Create a complaint for an image.

 ### HTTP Request